 If you are a good organiser, enjoy taking responsibility and communicating with people, then a job in administration or management could be a good career for you.
 It is a wide ranging career area, covering many varied and interesting jobs.

-Administration and management jobs exist in all industries, both public and private sector, so graduates of this career area are always in demand.
+Administration and management jobs exist in all industries; both public and private sector, so graduates of this career area are always in demand.

 The jobs and courses for this career area are in four sectors: general administration and management; economics; human resource management; and public services administration.